eliasdoehne/stellaris-dashboard/configure_layout.md

 # Configuring the graph layout

-The dashboard graphs can be freely arranged into tabs with some manual editing of the configuration file.

 Disabling some graphs means that the dashboard has to do less work, making it faster to browse.
-At the same time, this allows leaving only the graphs that matter to you and arranging them in whatever way you prefer.
+Also, you can remove any graphs that you don't care about and arrange them into tabs in whatever way you prefer.

 The configuration is written in YAML format which is quite easy to understand.
 You can chose almost any name for the tabs, except for "Galaxy Map", which is reserved.

-For example:
+For example this would be a valid configuration you can add to the config.yml:
 ```yaml
 tab_layout:
   my-first-tab: